natrastellar/website/src/hugo/content/blog/error-handling.md

 };
 ```

-To start with, the template takes two type parameters: `T` and `E`, corresponding to a value ("expected") type and error type, respectively.
+To start with, the template takes two type parameters: `T` and `E`, corresponding to a value - or "expected" - type and an error type, respectively.
-`std::expected` can be thought of as a wrapper type similar to a `std::variant<T, E>`, also acting as a type-safe union, but much more user-friendly.[^3]
+`std::expected<T, E>` can be thought of as a wrapper type similar to a `std::variant<T, E>`, also acting as a type-safe union, but serving a more narrow purpose and ending up much more user-friendly.[^3]

+`T` can be `void` or any destructible type (not an array or reference). `E` must be destructible and legal to use in `std::unexpected`.
+`std::expected<void, E>` behaves rather similarly to `std::optional<E>`, but with seemingly inverted logic; for example, `has_value()`, which we'll see later, would indicate that there *isn't* an error.

 Additionally, we have a few type aliases.
 These come in handy when writing templates.